 9. Boogie wipes I hate the idea of paying money for saline-infused wipes just for boogers, but these really are so soft… and as you will soon discover, toddlers snot constantly…

-10. The automatic kitty litter box: Litter-Robot I'm actually surprised how much this $500 splurge improved my QOL dramatically.
+10. The automatic kitty litter box: I’m actually surprised how much this $500 splurge improved my QOL dramatically.
 Apparently one of my anal retentive stressors was making the house not reek of cat feces and kitty litter.
 And this thing has brought me so much joy.
 No scooping ever.
 I dump the box every 7-10 days.
-And I can neurotically look at my app for the Open Air to make sure my cat doesn't have FLUTD.
+And I can neurotically look at my Litter Robot app (Open Air) to make sure my cat doesn’t have FLUTD.

 What hints or items are a MUST HAVE in your toddler house?
 Share!